 Pearl Nix Scholarship

-Awarded to a student pursuing a master's degree in education.
+Awarded to a student pursuing a Master's degree in the field of education.

 The scholarship was endowed by Dr. Pearl Nix, retired Professor of Education, who served as a department head and as the Director of Psychological Services.